raspberrypilearning/generic-python-regex-text-between-patterns/en/step_1.md

 	matches = re.findall(r'start.*end', text)
 	```

-- If you now check `matches` in the interpreter, you will see that it is a list of matches.
+- If you now check the `matches` variable in the interpreter, you will see that it is a list of the matches Python has found:

 	```python
 	>>> matches
 	['start Here is a line end']
 	```

-- What happens if there is more than one match?
+- What happens if there is more than one match, like in the example below?

 	```python
 	import re